AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 for i = 1, 100000 do

 	local costValue = model(tensor1, tensor2)

+	print(costValue) -- Let's have a look at our cost everytime we update our neural netowrk.

 	costValue:differentiate() -- Calling this will calculate the first derivative tensors for all our operations, including for out weight tensor.

-	print(weightTensor) -- Let's have a look at our tensor before adjusting the values.

 	WeightContainer:gradientDescent() -- Calling the gradientDescent() allows you to adjust the weight tensor values.

-	print("\n")

-	print(weightTensor) -- Let's have a look at our tensor again.
-This time we see changes in our values.

 	task.wait()